kerimoff/workflows-nextflow/_episodes/07-operators.md

 ~~~
 {: .output}

-When `header` flag is true in `splitCSV` operator the items of a channel become a map objects
+When `header` flag is true in `splitCSV` operator the items of a channel become map objects (e.g. key:value)
 ~~~
 csv_ch=channel
     .fromPath('data/yeast/samples.csv')